yuxuanwu17/02620_Cancer_Classification_Project/README.md

-# Course Project - Machine Learning For Scientist
+# Course Project of Group 1 - Cancer classification using machine learning
+This is the course project for 02-620: Machine Learning For Scientist in Spring 2022.
+And oour project is about cancer classification using machine learning.

-## Required Library
+## Group members
+- Yuxuan Wu
+- Eric Li
+- Yifan Wu
+- Xin Wang

+## Dependencies (only for model implementation section)

 - Python3
 - scikit-learn